Insider cyber threats — recognising the risk

 Guarding against threats from within your business can be the hardest challenge in keeping systems safe and secure.

 Robust cyber security presents a unique challenge for organisations in today’s marketplace.
-It is a challenge which requires enterprise-level resilience and an appreciation that people, processes and technology form a complex, interdependent eco-system which needs to be reflected in an organisation’s risk profiling and planning.
+It is a challenge that requires enterprise-level resilience and an appreciation that people, processes and technology form a complex, interdependent eco-system that needs to be reflected in an organisation’s risk profiling and planning.